So, your Chromebook doesn’t have an HDMI port (or it’s broken).

 You just need a standard HDMI male-to-male cable.
 Buy one.
 Connect one end into your HDMI port on your Chromebook and the other into your display.

-If you want quality picture and 4K capabilities, you should invest in a gold-plated and quality HDMI cable.
+If you want a quality picture and 4K capabilities, you should invest in a gold-plated and quality HDMI cable.

 Personally, I like one made by SecurOMax.
 It’s rated at 18Gbps (super fast) with gold-plated connectors and renders in up to 4K video.